Clementinum

 Meridian Hall

-Located in the Astronomical tower, the Meridian hall was used to determine noon thanks to a small ray of light that came through a hole in the wall at the top of the room.
+Located in the Astronomical Tower, the Meridian Hall was used to determine noon thanks to a small ray of light that came through a hole in the wall at the top of the room.
 It was then signalled to the locals by means of a flag.
 Here, visitors will also discover original scientific equipment used throughout the centuries.

-Astronomical tower
+Astronomical Tower

-Since the Astronomical tower was built at 223 ft (68 m), it had been used for astronomical studies.
+Since the Astronomical tower was built at 223 ft (68 m), it has been used for astronomical studies.
 Since the second half of the eighteenth century, it was used by scientists such as Joseph Stepling, who founded the observatory in the tower for astronomical and meteorological measurements.
 The tower offers a 360° view of the historic centre.

 Before climbing to the top of the tower, you will visit the Meridian Hall.